 If you’ve witnessed littering or people leaving a mess in public, please don’t attempt to remove the rubbish yourself in case there are hidden sharp or dangerous items.
 Contact your local council who will arrange for the rubbish to be removed.

-If you’ve witnessed fly-tipping or people discarding drug-related equipment, please photograph the discarded items if possible and report this to us.
-Please also contact your local council who will arrange for the items to be removed.
+If you’ve witnessed fly-tipping or people discarding drug-related items, please photograph the discarded items if possible, and find the right reporting service using our online tool.